SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 # Super Nt Jailbreak

+**NOTE: the latest Jailbreak firmware can now be found at the [analoguejb](https://github.com/analoguejb/Analogue-Super-Nt-JB) GitHub page.
+If you have any issues, old or new, please open a ticket there.**

 Custom "*Jailbreak*" firmware for the [Analogue Super Nt](https://www.analogue.co/pages/super-nt/) (regular and *ghostly* models) that allows loading ROMs from the SD Card slot and an expanded